cosmoscout/csp-user-study/README.md

   "plugins": {
     ...
     "csp-user-study": {
-      "enabled": <bool>,           // Toggle whether the scenario is visible/active "debug": <bool>,             // Toggle debug mode, where all stages are visible "otherScenarios": [          // List of other scenario configs related to the current scenario {
+      "stages": [                  // List of stages in each scenario {
-          "name": <string>,        // Name of the scenario "path": <string>         // Path to the config (e.g. "../share/scenes/scenario_name.json") },
+          "type": <string>,        // Type of a stage (enum) see below for stage types "bookmark": <string>,    // Name of the bookmark used for stage position "scale": <float>,        // Scaling factor for the size of the web view "data": <string>         // For now, this is only used for the message of eMessage checkpoints },
         ...
       ],
-      "stages": [                  // List of stages in each scenario {
+      "otherScenarios": [          // List of other scenario configs related to the current scenario {
-          "type": <string>,        // Type of a stage (enum) see below for stage types "bookmark": <string>,    // Name of the bookmark used for stage position "scale": <float>         // Scaling factor for the size of the web view },
+          "name": <string>,        // Name of the scenario "path": <string>         // Path to the config (e.g. "../share/scenes/scenario_name.json") },
         ...
       ]